Code-Institute-Submissions/WIAM/README.md

 ### Code

-The collapsible navabr idea comes from the Whiskey Drop project done with the Code Institute, and also the hero image which has been used in the Love Running project.
+The idea for the collapsible navabr comes from the Whiskey Drop project done with the Code Institute, and also the hero image which has been used in the Love Running project.
 I thought these two elements were really nice and user friendly.

 The idea for the layout in the pages collection.html and museum.html comes from the MoMA website.